Disclaimer: I do not support all adds displayed by the host web site; they are required as part of this free web space.

 Here is the documented fate of that gallant fifty-six.

 Carter Braxton of Virginia, a wealthy planter and trader saw his ships swept from the seas by the British Navy.
-He sold his home and properties to pay his debts and died in rags.
+He sold his home and properties to pay his debts.
+(Lives of The Signers to The Declaration of Independence, Charles A Goodrich, 1841, pp. 418-421)

-Thomas McKeam was so hounded by the British that he was forced to move his family almost constantly.
+Thomas McKean was so hounded by the British that he was forced to move his family almost constantly.
 He served in the congress without pay, and his family was kept in hiding.
 His possessions were taken from him, and poverty was his reward.
+(Ibid., pp. 323-337)

 John Hart was driven from his wife’s bedside as she was dying.
 Their thirteen children fled for their lives.
 His fields and his gristmill were laid to waste.
 For more than a year he lived in forests and caves, returning home to find his wife dead and his children vanished.
-A few weeks later he died from exhaustion and a broken heart
+His health gradually failed him; and though he lived to see brighter prospects opening before his country, he died before the contest was ended from exhaustion and a broken heart.
+(Ibid., pp. 225-229)

-John Hancock, one of the wealthiest men in New England, stood outside Boston one terrible evening of the war and said, "Burn, Boston, though it makes John Hancock a beggar, if the public good requires it."
+John Hancock, one of the wealthiest men in New England, stood outside Boston one terrible evening of the war and said, “Burn Boston, and make John Hancock a beggar, if the public good requires it!”
 He lost most of his fortune during the war, having given over $100,000 to the cause of freedom.
+(The Hundred Boston Orators, 1853, p.
+77; Lives of The Signers to The Declaration of Independence, Charles A Goodrich, 1841, pp. 71-81)

 Caesar Rodney, Delaware statesman, was gravely ill with facial cancer.
-Unless he returned to England for treatment, his life would end.
-Yet Rodney sealed his fate by signing the Declaration of Independence.
+But instead of returning to England for treatment, he chose to remain in America for the cause of freedom, a decision that would eventually cost him his life.
+Rodney sealed his fate by signing the Declaration of Independence.
 He was one of several who fulfilled their pledge with their lives.
+(Lives of The Signers to The Declaration of Independence, Charles A Goodrich, 1841, pp. 313-319)

 In all, five of the fifty-six were captured by the British and tortured.
 Twelve had their homes ransacked, looted, confiscated by the enemy, or burned to the ground.
 Seventeen lost their fortunes.
 Two lost their sons in the army; another had two sons captured.
-Nine of the fifty-six lost their lives in the war, from wounds or hardships inflicted by the enemy.
+Nine of the fifty-six lost their lives as a result of the war, suffering untimely deaths either from wounds or hardships inflicted by the enemy.

 These were only a few of the examples of the sacrifices made by those fifty-six courageous men who boldly pledged their all to support the Declaration of Independence.
 Of those who took the pledge to defend the sovereignty of their nation and the liberty of its people, many were forced to pay a heavy price before that bold vision could be realized.